 Outgassing constraints restrict the selection of gasket materials that are suitable for space applications.
 It is usually preferred, where possible, to eliminate gaskets and rely on metal-to-metal sealing of flanges.
 Where this cannot be achieved a preformed gasket from fully cured silicone rubber or a soft metal such as lead or a soft aluminium alloy is used to form the seal.

 Gasket creep is another form of relatively short-term relaxation.
 Having a gasket in a joint ensures large amounts of relaxation compared to that expected with normal embedding.
-In fact, a gasket is deliberately designed to deform plastically to some extent in order to plug the paths through which the contained fluid or gas would otherwise escape.
-Like any plastic material it will creep when first subjected to high surface pressures.
+In fact, a gasket is deliberately designed to deform plastically to some extent in order to plug the paths through which the contained fluid or gas otherwise escape.
+Like any plastic material it can creep when first subjected to high surface pressures.
 The amount of creep is difficult to predict since it is dependent on many factors including the level of compressive load generated by the fasteners.

 The following recommendations are given for design gasket joints: